 If you want a huge range of apps, sign up for ExpressVPN.
 With apps for Windows, Mac, Android, Apple iOS, Linux, Amazon Fire TV devices and select Routers there's more selection than most.
 In fact, it's pretty difficult to find a device they don't have an app for.

 If you want to try before you buy, get CyberGhost VPN.
 With a 45-day money back guarantee it's long than any other provider.

 If you want to use a VPN on the most devices, get IPVanish.
 They've got an unlimited device limit.
 That's more than most and unbeatable.

 Why you need a VPN for Australia

 There are many reasons why Australians should be using a VPN and most of those mirror that of the rest of the world.

-However, there are three critical reasons why a VPN is essential in Australia and below we've listed them.
+However, there are four critical reasons why a VPN is essential in Australia and below we've listed them.

-In 2017 new data retention laws came into effect that requires all internet providers to record and store metadata about all users.
+In 2017 new data retention laws came into effect that requires all internet providers to record and store metadata from every Australian internet connection.